MikaParssinen/SmartRoom-AR/Structure.md

 ## Builds

 - The Builds folder is intended for storing the compiled versions of the app.
-It's excluded from version control.

 ## Coding standards